 (supplementing the text under "Earthworks")

-Whether trenches for pipe lines shall be constructed with vertical, sloping, or stepped sides, that portion of the trench which extends from the foundation level to not less than 300 mm above the crown of the pipe when laid in its correct position, shall unless otherwise specified, or ordered by , be formed with vertical sides up to 1.5 m above the foundation level at the minimum practical distance apart.
+Whether trenches for pipe lines shall be constructed with vertical, sloping, or stepped sides, that portion of the trench which extends from the foundation level to not less than 300 mm above the crown of the pipe when laid in its correct position, shall unless otherwise specified, or ordered by Project Manager, be formed with vertical sides up to 1.5 m above the foundation level at the minimum practical distance apart.

 The minimum trench width shall follow requirements as stated in TS EN 1610, table 1.
-If the trench depth exceeds more than 1.5 meters a trench box system shall be used or the trench shall be protected by other means e.g. by shoring or sheet piling, etc. approved by the .
+If the trench depth exceeds more than 1.5 meters a trench box system shall be used or the trench shall be protected by other means e.g. by shoring or sheet piling, etc. approved by the Project Manager.

 Pipe trenches shall be kept free of surface or ground water.
 For areas with high ground water level shall be reduced using “Well-Point method”.
 If mentioned method shall not be applied, stainless steel sheet piles shall be used.